Asbestos Compensation Claims & Automatic Government Pay Outs

-If you have been diagnosed with Mesothelioma, Asbestosis, Asbestos Lung Cancer, Pleural Thickening or Pleural Plaques, you may have an entitlement to one or more of the following; Government State Benefits – (lump sum payment and/or weekly payments for benefits such as Attendance Allowance, PIP, Industrial Injuries Disablement Benefit), a Veteran’s Agency claim, a Civil Insurance claim or a claim through the Mesothelioma Payment Scheme.
+If you have been diagnosed with an asbestos-related disease such as Mesothelioma, Asbestosis, Asbestos Lung Cancer, Pleural Thickening or Pleural Plaques (with respiratory symptoms), you may be able to make a claim and secure financial compensation from those responsible for the exposure, with your costs covered by the insurers of the responsible party, with no deductions from your compensation.
+You may also have an entitlement to one or more of the following; Government State Benefits – (lump sum payment and/or weekly payments for benefits such as Attendance Allowance), PIP (Personal Independence Payment), Industrial Injuries Disablement Benefit), a Veteran’s Agency claim (if you previously served in the Armed Forces), a Civil Insurance claim or a claim through the Diffuse Mesothelioma Payment Scheme.

 - This can be following a lung biopsy or a clinical diagnosis as sometimes people are too poorly for a lung biopsy.